notkarenyi/hsg-fc/README.md

    FIRST LAST, Finance Committee Chair
    ```

-5. Run `knit.R`.
-You should get both a PDF and an HTML output.
+5. Run `run.R` in RStudio.
+You should get an HTML output.